developers-wtf/demo-repo-2/README.md

-# Heading
+# Demo Repository 2

-This is a readme file
+This is the README file for the demo repository of Developers.WTF tutorial video on the topic "Introduction to Git using GitHub".